Legoland Florida – tickets, prices, rides, what to expect

 Image: Legoland.com

-Your kids will soak up tons of fun on the LEGO wave pool, Build-A-Raft lazy river, tube slides, body slides, and interactive water-play structures such as Joker Soaker and DUPLO Safari.
+Your kids will love the LEGO wave pool, Build-A-Raft lazy river, tube slides, body slides, and interactive water-play structures like Joker Soaker and DUPLO Safari.

-You can buy the 1-day Legoland ticket and spend all your time at the Water Park, or you can get the 2-day ticket and split your time between the Theme Park and the Water Park.
-Book Now!
+You can buy a 1-day Legoland ticket and spend the whole day at the water park, or get a 2-day ticket to split your time between the theme park, Peppa Pig park, and the water park.
+Book your tickets now!

-The peak time at the water park in Legoland Florida is 1 pm to 3 pm, so we recommend either 10.30 am to 1 pm or 3 pm to 7 pm time slots.
+The busiest time at the water park is from 1 pm to 3 pm, so we recommend to visit either from 11 am to 1 pm or from 3 pm to 7 pm.

 Legoland Florida rides

-LEGOLAND Florida Park has more than 50 fun rides, interactive shows, and brick-tastic attractions inspired by LEGO.
+LEGOLAND Florida Park has over 50 fun rides, interactive shows, and brick-tastic attractions inspired by LEGO.

-There are three kinds of rides at this Florida attraction – the Duplo Valley for the kids under five, thrill rides that younger kids can’t tackle, and then rides for all age groups.
+There are three kinds of rides at this Florida attraction—the Duplo Valley for kids under five, thrill rides for older kids, and rides for all age groups.

-Most Legoland Florida rides have ride height restrictions displayed right in front of the ride.
+Ride height restrictions are clearly displayed in front of each ride.

 One day or two days at Florida Legoland